aliasnille/papilite/README.en-GB.md

 # PAP/API Lite

 [**PAP/API Lite**](https://papilite.se/) or abbreviated to *PAPILITE* is an open REST API with all of Sweden's postal codes and postal cities.
 By using this API, the user gets free access to current information for postal codes and postal cities.
 There are over 16,000 postal codes in Sweden.
 The number of postal codes is constantly changing.
 Postal codes are added or dropped every now and then.
-PAPILITE contains not only information about postal codes and postal cities, but also about states, counties and GPS-coordinates for all postal cities.
+PAPILITE contains not only information about postal codes and postal cities, but also about states, counties and GPS-coordinates for all postal codes.
+Additionally streets for those users who choose to upgrade by a "one-time donation".
 This is a complete API that fulfills its purpose and can be used in many applications.
 PAPILITE facilitates and helps in processes where current and correct information is crucial.

 ## Background